remcovanessen/new-wordpress-theme/README.md

-# Reset.css wordpress theme
+# Learning how to code wordpress themes

-No CSS - just the infrastructure for your pages and blogs - nothing else.
+Working on a wordpress theme for my blog.
+Nothing special, just a bit skewed.